-Honeywell humidifier red light shows that something is wrong with your unit.
+If your Honeywell humidifier red light is on, or keeps going on and off, it shows that something is wrong with your unit.
 But there is no need to panic just yet.

-- Dirty filter or filters due for replacement
+• Dirty filters that are due for replacement

 As you can see in our post on Honeywell humidifier instructions, it is possible to fix many of the troubles that these appliances experience.

-Mostly, both Honeywell filtered and easy to clean no filter humidifiers do display a red light from time to time.
-The red light tells you there is a malfunctioning of some sort.
+Mostly, both Honeywell-filtered and easy-to-clean no-filter humidifiers do display a red light from time to time.
+The red light tells you there is a malfunction of some sort.

 Will the humidifier keep turning off if there is a red light?
 Some do, and some don’t!
-This is one of the things we shall look at here.
+This is one of the things we will look at here.

 What does the red light on my Honeywell humidifier mean?